mcdikki/CasparsPlayoutClient/README.md

 CasparsPlayoutClient
 ====================

-CasparsPlayoutClient is a playoutclient for the [casparCG Server][https://github.com/CasparCG/Server] with focus on playout over CG.
+CasparsPlayoutClient is a playoutclient for the [CasparCG Server] [1] with focus on playout over CG.

 This project is in an early development state and thus has an empty master branch till the first release.
 See the testing branches for code.